 On November 30, 2005, our predecessor, Ashlin Development Corporation, consummated a merger with Gales Industries Incorporated, a privately-held Delaware corporation ("Original Gales"), and in connection with the merger, we issued 10,673,107 shares of our common stock, representing 74% of our then outstanding shares, and 900 shares of our series A convertible preferred stock, initially convertible into 40,909,500 shares of our common stock, for all outstanding common shares and preferred shares of Original Gales.
 As a result of the transaction, the former stockholders of Original Gales became the controlling stockholders of our company.
-The transaction was treated for accounting purposes as a reverse acquisition and the transaction has been accounted for as a recapitalization of Original Gales, rather than a business are now the historical financial statements of our company.
+The transaction was treated for accounting purposes as a reverse acquisition and the transaction has been accounted for as a recapitalization of Original Gales, rather than a business combination.
+Consequently, the historical financial statements of Original Gales are now the historical financial statements of our company.